BitOfGold/formate/README.md

 # FormPI

 > A Vue Form component library/form builder.
-Using Tailwind CSS and Headless UI.
+Using Tailwind CSS and VeeValidate
 ## Development :sunglasses:

 (Under development, please don't use it, yet :smirk: )